NaohiroTamura/ironic-specs/specs/approved/enhance-power-interface-for-soft-reboot-and-nmi.rst

                 states.SOFT_REBOOT, states.SOFT_POWER_OFF,
                 states.INJECT_NMI]

-5. add 'soft_power' and 'inject_nmi' capabilities to REQUIRED_PROPERTIES
+5. add 'soft_power' and 'inject_nmi' capabilities with the default
-   with the default value "true", and "validate" method in IPMIPower validates if the value of the capabilities has boolean string value "true" or "false".
+   value "true", and "validate" method in IPMIPower validates if the value of the capabilities has boolean string value "true" or "false".

 Alternatives